 - Slot all the drive links in to the guide bar groove.
-Fit the drive links at the tip of the bar correctly around in to the nose sprocket teeth. - Slide the guide bar away from the bar head to put some tension on the saw chain.
+Mesh the drive links at the tip of the bar correctly round in to the nose sprocket teeth. - Slide the guide bar away from the bar head to put some tension on the saw chain.

-- With the screwdriver, tighten the chain tension adjuster screw (25) clockwise.
-Ensure the chain and guide bar do not come apart while fitting. - Also ensure the drive links have not separated from the sprockets.
+With the screwdriver, tighten the chain tension adjuster screw clockwise.
+For initial tension before refitting the clutch cover.
+Ensure the chain and guide bar do not come apart while fitting the clutch cover.
+Also ensure the drive links have not separated from the sprockets.